chidiwilliams/the-nest-htmlcss/README.md

 # the-nest-htmlcss

+## Quick start
-The final HTML files may be found in the "outputs" sub-directory.
+Open "index.html" or any other HTML files in the home direcotry to begin.

-# Regeneration
+## Refresh
-To regenerate the partials into full HTML pages, in the base directory, run: `gulp nunchucks` on the terminal.
+To refresh and get the most updated HTML files run: `gulp nunchucks` in the home directory.